 Water damage loss mitigation

 Regardless of where your property is located, cold weather can strike.
-Insulate pipes on exterior walls, in crawl spaces, and the attic.
+Insulate pipes on exterior walls, in crawl spaces, and in the attic.
 When the temperature drops, open cabinet doors to allow heat to circulate to un-insulated pipes under sinks and appliances, and let warm water drip overnight, especially for faucets on outside walls.

 If the property is vacant, the heat should be maintained to at least 55 degrees and someone should check the property daily during cold snaps to make sure the house is maintaining heat.
 Prior to the first freeze, shut off the water at the street and drain the plumbing system.